api3dao/airnode/packages/deployer/README.md

 > Deployment tools for Airnode

-*Note that the recommended way to deploy Airnode is by using the deployment Docker image.
+*The recommended way to deploy Airnode is by using the deployment Docker image.
-This package simply implements the commands used by that image and is not meant to be used directly by the end user.*
+This package simply implements the scripts used by that image and is not meant to be used directly by the end user.*

+*If you will be using the provided scripts locally, run `export-env.sh` to export your AWS credentials as environment variables first.*

 ## Setup